-Nothing quite creates a winter holiday ambiance as well as a log in the fireplace and family gathered around to appreciate its warmth and pleasing light.
+Nothing quite creates winter ambiance like a log in the fireplace with everyone gathered around to appreciate its warmth and pleasing light.
 Of course, playing with fire is dangerous for children, so please remember these tips from the AAP before you light your hearth.

 Even if the chimney is not due for cleaning, it is important to check for animal nests or other blockages that could prevent smoke from escaping.

-- Make sure the area around the fireplace is clear of anything that is potentially flammable (ie: furniture, drapes, newspapers, books, etc.).
-If these items get too close to the fireplace, they could catch fire.
+Make sure the area around the fireplace is clear of anything that is potentially flammable (ie: furniture, drapes, newspapers, books, etc.).
+If these items get too close to the fireplace, or if a piece of wood "pops" and throws sparks, they could catch fire.

 If your gas fireplace is turned on with a switch on the